A Little Help for a Friend

 Again, this isn't a comprehensive list I use, but it is a list of ones I use most often.

 This next list contains books about prayer.
 They range from books focusing on a "theology of prayer" to more practical "how to" books.
 Both have been helpful to me.
 Let me say once more that this isn't the definitive list of books on prayer.
 The number of books about prayer seems to be endless.
-These are just a few I have used often.
+These are just a few I refer to often.

 1.)
 The Art of Prayer by Timothy Jones